In Defense of the South

 “Really?
 You don’t sound like you’re from Texas.”

 At that point I go into a discussion about how regional dialects are slowly disappearing because of easier transportation and communication, and soon no one will have an accent, and how that is a tragedy because the loss of distinct accents and dialects usually means the loss of distinct cultural identities.
-But the truth is, and I do not say this because I am polite to people I have just met, if I did sound like I’m from Texas a damn Yankee like you would never bother to talk to me.
+But the truth is, and I do not say this because I am polite to people I have just met, if I did sound like I’m from Texas a Yankee like you would not bother to talk to me.
 You would dismiss me as stupid, racist, and backwards.
 It’s been over 140 years since the start of the Civil War, and still there is animosity between the States.
 Still we are led to believe that the South is and will always be wrong because the Southern States fought a war for slavery.

 Those Damn Southern Hicks